 The early settlers of our community of Arden on the Severn came together in the creation of the Arden Civic Association (now Arden Community Association), and thankfully had the insight to take action to secure the future of our precious private beach properties.
 As a result of their actions, we continue to enjoy this treasure in our special place of a community decades later and we plan to secure this amenity for decades to come through the continued dedicated group of volunteers devoted to this mission.

-Originally, Arden beaches, boat ramps, and docks did not belong to the community but rather owned and operated by a profit driven corporation known as Sunrise Beach, Inc. through deed covenanted $22 annual lot fees.
-Due to inflation and other demands on that corporation's time, beach management and control had been seriously degrading over several years.
+Originally, Arden beaches, boat ramps, and docks did not belong to Arden on the Severn but rather owned and operated by a profit-driven corporation known as Beach Shores, Inc./Sunrise Beach, Inc. and a mandatory $22 annual lot assessment is imposed on all Sunrise Beach lot owners through deeded-covenant.
+Due to inflation and other demands on that corporation's time, beach management and property security had been seriously degrading over several years.
 Specifically, the following problems areas prompted further action:

 Lack of enforcement of existing beach rules.